French destroyer Milan: Design and description

+Construction and career

+Milan was authorized as part of the 1927 Naval Program, but was not ordered from the Arsenal de Lorient until 1 July 1929.
+The ship was laid down on 1 December 1930, launched on 13 October 1931, commissioned on 31 December 1933 and completed on 20 April 1934.

 Following the German invasion of Norway in April 1940, Milan escorted two convoys carrying French troops of the Chasseurs Alpins to Namsos and Harstad between 18 April and 27 April.
 On 3–4 May 1940, Milan, together with the French destroyers Chevalier Paul and Tartu and the British destroyers Sikh and Tartar, made a sweep into the Skagerrak, but encountered no German shipping.

 On 15 June she carried General de Gaulle from Brest to Plymouth on the first stage of his journey to London for talks with the British government.